An immersed $CR$-$P_0$ element for Stokes interface problems and the optimal convergence analysis: Analysis of the IFE method

 We now provide the error estimate for the proposed IFE method in the following theorem. \begin{theorem} Let $(\mathbf{u}, p)$ and $(\mathbf{u}_h, p_h)$ be the solutions of the problems (\ref{weakform}) and (\ref{IFE_method}), respectively.
 Suppose $(\mathbf{u}, p)\in \widetilde{\boldsymbol{H}_2H_1}\cap (\mathbf{V}, M)$, then the following error estimate holds

-with a constant $C$ independent of $h$ and the interface location relative to the mesh. \end{theorem} \begin{proof} Using (\ref{norm_all_eq}) for the equivalence of two norms, the inf-sup stability (\ref{inf_sup_ulti}) and the continuity (\ref{bd_Ah}) of the bilinear form $A_h(\cdot,\cdot)$, we have, for all $(\mathbf{v}_h, q_h)\in \mathbf{V}M_h^{IFE}$,
+where the constant $C$ is independent of $h$ and the interface location relative to the mesh. \end{theorem} \begin{proof} Using (\ref{norm_all_eq}) for the equivalence of two norms, the inf-sup stability (\ref{inf_sup_ulti}) and the continuity (\ref{bd_Ah}) of the bilinear form $A_h(\cdot,\cdot)$, we have, for all $(\mathbf{v}_h, q_h)\in \mathbf{V}M_h^{IFE}$,

 It follows from Lemma~\ref{lem_consis} and the triangle inequality that, for all $(\mathbf{v}_h, q_h)\in \mathbf{V}M_h^{IFE}$,

 Finally, the estimate (\ref{ulti_esti}) is obtained by choosing $(\mathbf{v}_h, q_h)=\Pi_h^{IFE}(\mathbf{u}, p)$ and Lemma~\ref{ener_app}. \end{proof}